sagemath/sagewiki_to_gh-2022-10-10/Cantor.md

 = Install Cantor at Ubuntu Karmic =

-For ubuntu karmic you just 3 commands in a terminal:
+For ubuntu karmic you just run 3 commands in a terminal:

+{{{
 sudo add-apt-repository ppa:kubuntu-ppa/beta
 sudo apt-get update
 sudo apt-get install cantor
+}}}

-It will update all the KDE-packages to version 4.4, but this is useful for having no troubles with cantor.
+It will update all the KDE-packages to version 4.4, but this is useful for having no troubles with Cantor.

 = Build and Install Cantor =
 As Cantor is part of KDE Edu since version 4.4, most Linux distributions will already have a package for it.